AndrewCrider/googleCalendarSync/README.md

 # googleCalendarSync

- Find out more at https://medium.com/technology-hits/create-an-automated-database-of-your-google-calendar-events-e3edb75e681e.
+ Find out more at [Create an Automated Database of Your Google Calendar Events](https://medium.com/technology-hits/create-an-automated-database-of-your-google-calendar-events-e3edb75e681e).

 ## Prerequisites
  This repository is designed to be used as a Google Cloud Function.
 It uses the following capabilities: